Deepak-Venkateshvaran/portfolio/_pages/mental-wellbeing.md

 The personal development that comes from healing our emotional wounds, and from rectifying our pre-programmed habits, helps us live our futures with intent.
 It helps us live with compassion for ourselves.
 It helps us share love without condition.

 Here are five books that helped me on my own personal growth journey.
-They helped me walk away from life's depths of darkness, despair, and moral preconditioning, to a place of gratitude, peace and inner contentment.
+They helped me walk away from life's depths of darkness, despair, and moral preconditioning, towards a place of gratitude, peace and inner contentment.

 1. [Authentic Happiness](https://www.waterstones.com/book/authentic-happiness/martin-seligman/9781857886771) - Martin Seligman
 2. [Love Yourself Like Your Life Depends on It](https://kamal.blog/book/) - Kamal Ravikant